 - Personal Financial Statement for buyers to complete

 - Two or three years of Internal Profit & Loss Statements

 - Up-to-date balance sheet

 - Two or three years of corporate tax returns

-- Additional documentation to substantiate the financial
+- Additional documentation to substantiate stated financial representations

 - Copy of current lease